San Antonio police officer shot in hand; 2 suspects dead, third injured

 A San Antonio, Texas, police officer was shot in the hand Friday before he killed two suspects and injured a third during a gunfire exchange, authorities said.

-Police Chief William McManus said the officer's body camera footage showed him pulling over a truck with three people inside around 11:30 a.m. for an unknown reason.
+Police Chief William McManus said the officer's body camera footage did not have any audio but showed him pulling over a truck with three people inside around 11:30 a.m. for an unknown reason.

 As he was having a "casual" conversation with the male driver, the driver pulled out a gun and began firing, he said.

+"It was a very casual conversation from its appearance," McManus told reporters.

-The officer was struck in the hand and returned fire as he was backing up.
+The officer, who has been with the department for five years, was struck once in the hand and returned fire as he was backing up, the police chief said.
 The driver and a male passenger were hit and pronounced dead at the scene.
+They were described as being in their 20s.

 CLICK HERE TO GET THE FOX NEWS APP